Rev. Fr. Seán Francis Byron

-This priest served in California, Canada plus in Biafra during its Famine.
+This Priest served in California, Canada.
+He Ministered in Biafra during its Famine.

 For five years Fr.
 Byron lectured at the Mount Oliver Centre in Dundalk also at Kimmage Manor.

 Fr.
-Byron was invited back to Nigeria in 1984 to preach the annual retreat for the members of the Congregation and during the month he spent there he had the consolation of finding that the Nigerian people had the fondest memories of the Irish missionaries who had worked in their midst.
+Byron was invited back to Nigeria in 1984 to preach the annual Retreat for the Congregation’s Members.
+During the month he spent there he had the consolation of finding that the Nigerian people had the fondest memories of the Irish Missionaries who had worked in their midst.